techno-tim/techno-tim.github.io/_posts/2022-03-02-truenas-scale-apps.md

 Watch Video](https://www.youtube.com/watch?v=oafOky5GSzc)

+If you're looking for Community App Catalog for TrueNAS SCALE, you can find it [here](https://truecharts.org/)

 See all the hardware I recommend at <https://kit.co/TechnoTim>

 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files